Davis-A/davis-a.github.io/about.md

 ---
 # About Me

-Andrew Davis
+Andrew Davis,
+Computer Science Student,
-Computer Science Student in Melbourne Australia
+Melbourne Australia

 Unix enthusiast, free software advocate and very novice programmer.

+This blog will (one day) consist of my musings and some tutorials.